How to Master DBT’s TIPP Skills EASILY

 This works because it helps you relax the tense muscles that you experience when extreme emotions arise.

-The main thing is that you’re aware of your muscles and how you feel, and you deliberately tighten them for a few seconds.
+You’re aware of your muscles and how you feel, and you deliberately tighten them for a few seconds.

-Again, it’s a great way to let go of extra energy that you’ve built up with emotions (and you’ll end up with killer buns).
+Again, it’s a great way to let go of extra energy you’ve built up with emotions (and you’ll end up with killer buns).

 Here’s a list of the muscle groups that you can try this with: